mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This framing provides encryption to ensure confidentiality within the group, as well as signing to authenticate the sender within the group.

+The main structure is MLSMessageContent, which contains the content of the message.
+This structure is authenticated using MLSMessageAuth (see {{content-authentication}}).
-The two main structures involved are MLSPlaintext and MLSCiphertext.
+The two structures are combined in MLSMessageContentAuth, which can then be encoded/decoded from/to MLSPlaintext or MLSCiphertext, which are then included in the MLSMessage structure.

 MLSCiphertext represents a signed and encrypted message, with protections for both the content of the message and related metadata.
 MLSPlaintext represents a message that is only signed,